 There have been a number of holocaust commemorations in Campagna this year involving the premises of both sites of the concentration camp.
 There is a memorial museum on the premises of San Bartolomeo, a permanent display called "Itinerary of Memory and Peace" with photos, documents about the site, related events and the Holocaust in general.

 As concentration camps go, San Bartolomeo was more than lax.
-On October 29, 1941, Fascist party secretary Aldechi Serena, wrote a letter to the police chief of Campagna, complaining that there was "too much liberty in the concentration camp..." .
+On October 29, 1941, Fascist party secretary Aldechi Serena, wrote to the police chief of Campagna, complaining of "too much liberty in the concentration camp..." .
 Some details on the detainees and their treatment:

 The first internees were 430 men captured in different parts of Italy.
 Most of them were Jewish refugees from Germany, Austria, Poland, Czechoslovakia and Dalmatia, In the group there were also some British citizens and a group of 40 French and Italian Jews.
 Internees were allowed to receive food parcels, and none of the internees was killed, subjected to violence or deported to the infamous Nazi death camps in the north.
 Prisoners were allowed to organize a library, school, and theater.
 They could receive aid from DELASEM.* San Bartolomeo is immediately adjacent to normal residential buildings in what was (and still is) a small mountain town; prisoners were apparently at liberty to wander around and make friends with the populace and even accept hospitality such as meals.
 Two inmates died of illness in three years and were buried in the local cemetery with Jewish rites.
 There were two rabbis among the detainees.
 A number of the inmates were also doctors who provided medical attention.
 Inmates even had a soccer team that played against local amateur teams, and they had a camp bulletin.
 Also, a small synagogue was set up in San Bartolomeo.
 For a while, a pianist among the prisoners played the organ for Christian services on Sundays.